W-3 forms provide totals of salaries paid and amounts withheld for each employee. They must be filed with the Social Security Administration.

-Tax time is upon us, and businesses are working to compile their 2019 payroll data to submit to the IRS and the Social Security Administration.
-Filing the appropriate tax forms are one of the most important tasks an employer has in January of each year.
+During tax time, businesses need to compile their payroll data to submit to the IRS and the Social Security Administration.
+Filing the appropriate tax forms is one of the most important tasks an employer has in January of each year.

 Employees look forward to receiving their W-2 forms and preparing their taxes for the previous year in the hopes of a refund from the IRS.
-Businesses know they must provide staffers with their W-2 forms by the annual deadline of January 31 of each year so they can get their own taxes prepared by the individual deadline of April 15.
-But in addition to providing staff members with their W-2s, businesses must also file copies of the W-2s with the IRS and the Social Security Administration.
+Businesses know they must provide staffers with their W-2 forms by the annual deadline of January 31 of each year.
+That enables employees to get their taxes prepared by the filing deadline of April 15.
+In addition to providing staff members with their W-2s, businesses must also file copies of the W-2s with the IRS and the Social Security Administration.
 When sending the W-2s to the Social Security Administration, employers must include a W-3 form, which provides totals of salaries paid and amounts withheld for all employees.

 The W-3 form and businesses

-In addition to providing each employee with a W-2 form (1099 forms if you use independent contractors) by the required deadline, businesses must also file copies of each employee’s W-2 with the SSA, along with a W-3 form.
+In addition to providing each employee with a Form W-2 (or a 1099 form for independent contractors), employers must also file copies of each employee’s W-2 tax form with the Social Security Administration along with Form W-3.

-The W-3 provides a way for the SSA to reconcile that all wages were reported for the previous year and all the necessary FICA (Federal Insurance Contributions Act) taxes have also been reported.
+The W-3 form provides a way for the Social Security Administration to verify that all wages were reported for the previous year and all the necessary Federal Insurance Contributions Act (FICA) taxes were also reported.

 The W-3 form is an overview document that contains totals of all of the W-2 data that employers submit.
-The form also provides the employer’s name, employer identification number), address, contact information, and other details.
+The form also provides the employer’s name, employer identification number (EIN), legal address, contact information, and other details.

-The W-3 then provides a total of all the business’ employee information that includes:
+The W-3 provides totals of all the business’ payroll data, which includes:

 - Allocated tips

-- Wages and tips subject to Medicare taxes
+- Wages and tips subject to Medicare tax

 - Federal income tax withheld